mnemnion/JLpeg.jl/README.md

 JLpeg provides a fast PEG engine for matching patterns in strings, using a bytecode virtual machine based on the pioneering work of [Roberto Ierusalimschy](https://www.inf.puc-rio.br/~roberto/docs/peg.pdf).

-Compared to regular expressions, PEGs offer greater power and expressivity, being, in a sense, a formalized and extended version of the deviations from regular languages matched by production regex engines such as PCRE.
+Compared to regular expressions, PEGs offer greater power and expressivity, being, in a sense, a formalized and extended version of the deviations from regular languages offered by production regex engines such as PCRE.
 PEGs are able to parse recursive rule patterns, employ lookahead and lookbehind predicates, and avoid the sort of worst-case complexity the regex is prone to for most useful patterns.

 Compared with parser combinators, a more common algorithm for matching PEG grammars, the approach taken by this package is superior.
 A bytecode interpreter allows several key optimizations which parser combinators do not allow; generally such libraries choose between a naive backtracking algorithm with bad time complexity and a memorizing packrat algorithm which trades this for bad space complexity, with consequent memory pressure.
 JLpeg generates programs which may be inspected and modified, and uses an innovative thrown-label pattern to allow excellent error reporting and recovery.